 - Metadata (Author, Copyright, Category, Bible references etc) to help locate any song.

-If you are a pianist or organist, there is a good range of Kevin Mayhew classical piano and organ books available as virtual songbooks in the Power Music Store.
+If you are a pianist or organist, there is also a good range of Kevin Mayhew classical piano and organ books available as virtual songbooks in the Power Music Store.

 If you are a worship or church musician, you will find almost every worship song or hymn – modern or traditional – in one of the Power Music Virtual Songbooks.